abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

 Either platforms have their own systems tied to them (like blogger) or there are third party plug-n-play systems like [Disqus](https://disqus.com/) and [Discourse](https://www.discourse.org/).
 I am going to try one of the self-hosted solutions in the latter category: [Isso](https://posativ.org/isso/).
 It was a close call between that and Discourse in the end.
 I’ve had this small-ish Linode server running forever, for which I convince myself to pay as an emergency back-up machine.
 Presumably for times when I'd need to save the world by running experiments.
 I'd feel downright stupid if I had to go looking for machines right about then.
 That's no way to save anyone.

-Surprisingly that need has never come up.
+Would you believe it if I told you that need has never come up?
 So its going to become very useful very soon by hosting comments.

 See you later then?
 <br>